coocos/k8s-k3d-notes/README.md

 $ docker push k3d-my-cluster-registry:50785/pod-example:0.1
 ```

-> If you're running MacOS, then k3d-my-cluster-registry might not be a reachable host, because container IPs are not automatically reachable from the MacOS host.
-In that case you can just add the host as a new entry in /etc/hosts, i.e. map k3d-my-cluster-registry to 127.0.0.1.
+> If you're running MacOS, then k3d-my-cluster-registry might not be a reachable host, because containers are not automatically reachable from the MacOS host.
+In that case you can just add the host as a new entry in  `/etc/hosts`, i.e. map k3d-my-cluster-registry to 127.0.0.1.

-And hopefully things went smoothly.
+And now you've got your container image published and ready to go.

 ### Deploying the application as a pod

-So by now we've got our application written, containerized and pushed to the registry.
+So by now we've written our application, containerized it and pushed the container image the registry.
 Next we'll need to whip up a simple pod definition `pod-example.yml`:

 ```yaml
 apiVersion: v1